About the Hendrix Scholarship

 When is the Hendrix Scholarship Competition?

-The Hendrix Scholarship Competition will be held February 20 and 21, 2015.
+The Hendrix Scholarship Competition will be held in February, 2016.

 Hendrix Winner and Runner-Up 2015